-During fiscal year 2021, the Compensation and Stock Option Committee was composed of Messrs.
-Bramlett (Chair), Vassalluzzo, and Way.
-None of the members of the Compensation and Stock Option Committee during fiscal year 2021 were either an officer or employee of the Company or a former officer of the Company.
-During fiscal year 2021, no executive officer of the Company served as a director or as a member of the compensation committee of the board of directors of another company which had an executive officer serving as a director of the Company or as a member of the Compensation and Stock Option Committee.
-In addition, during fiscal year 2021, no member of the Compensation and Stock Option Committee engaged in any related party or other transaction of a type that is required to be disclosed pursuant to Item 404 of SEC Regulation S-K.
+During fiscal year 2022, the Compensation and Stock Option Committee was composed of Messrs.
+Bramlett (Chair), Vassalluzzo, and Way with Ms. Neuhoff also joining in fiscal 2022.
+None of the members of the Compensation and Stock Option Committee during fiscal year 2022 were either an officer or employee of the Company or a former officer of the Company.
+During fiscal year 2022, no executive officer of the Company served as a director or as a member of the compensation committee of the board of directors of another company which had an executive officer serving as a director of the Company or as a member of the Compensation and Stock Option Committee.
+In addition, during fiscal year 2022, no member of the Compensation and Stock Option Committee engaged in any related party or other transaction of a type that is required to be disclosed pursuant to Item 404 of SEC Regulation S-K.